Naalu Veli Nilam: Production

 Naalu Veli Nilam was adapted from the Seva Stage play of the same name.
-The film adaptation was produced by S. V. Sahasranamam (who also acted in the play) and was directed by Muktha V. Srinivasan.
-Story, screenplay and dialogues were written by writer and novelist T. Janakiraman.
+The film was produced by S. V. Sahasranamam (who had also acted in the play) and was directed by Muktha V. Srinivasan.
+The story, screenplay and dialogues were written by writer and novelist T. Janakiraman.
 Nimai Gosh was in charge of cinematography while editing was done by D. Vijayarangam and K. Durai.
 Kalasaagaram Rajagopal was in charge of art direction.
-Choreography was done by Madhavan, Chinnilal and Sampathkumar.
-Still photography was done by B. Ranganathan.
+Choreography was done by Madhavan, Chinnilal and Sampathkumar, and still photography by B. Ranganathan.
 The film was shot at Bharani Studios and processed at Vijaya laboratory.

 Soundtrack

 Music was composed by K. V. Mahadevan and M. K. Athmanathan.
-A folk song, a Thiruvarutpa by Ramalinga Swamigal and three songs by Bharathiyar were also included in the film.
+A folk song, a Thiruvarutpa by Ramalinga Swamigal in the raga Arabhi and three songs by Bharathiyar were also included in the film.